top of page

 Where Functional Medicine Fits In

-Functional medicine — and its nursing counterpart, functional nursing — claim to bridge this gap.
+Functional medicine — and its nursing counterpart, functional nursing — attempts to operate upstream.

 The Takeaway

 The phrase “root cause” deserves better than the echo chambers of social media.
 It isn’t radical — it’s the essence of science.
-Medicine, nursing, and public health have always been about uncovering origins: genetic, behavioral, environmental, microbial.
-The difference lies not in who “owns” the term, but in how we apply it — evidence over anecdote, collaboration over commerce.
+Medicine, nursing, and public health have always sought origins: genetic, microbial, environmental, behavioral.

-Maybe the real root cause of our health discourse problem isn’t medicine at all.
-It’s marketing.
+Maybe the real root cause of our modern health discourse problem isn’t medicine at all.

 Author: R.E.
 Hengsterman, MSN, MA, M.E., RN